 - Ssi: Used formally to address strangers or strangers.
 Just being a suffix.

 - Nuna: It's a more intimate, friendly way, used only for women who are older than the man she is talking to.
 It can be used as a suffix or also as a Vocative when addressing women.

 - Unni: Unlike Nuna, Unni is used in the same friendly and more intimate way, only it is used for a woman to refer to another, if she is older.
 It can be used as a suffix, but you can directly call someone with it.

 - Hyung: This is for men.
 A friendly way of addressing another man, as long as he is older.
 It can be used as a suffix, but you can directly call someone with it.

 What does Oppa, ajumma and ajusshi mean?

 Oppa: It is a friendly way to address a man who is older than you, use it if you are a woman.
 Even though it is not synonymous, it can be used to address your boyfriends.
 Likewise, it can be used as a suffix, and also to be used directly.

 - Ajumma: It is used to refer to middle-aged women, between 35 and 55.
 Be careful when calling someone under 35 Ajumma, it can be offensive and rude on your part.
 It is more common to use it alone, but it can be used as a suffix as well.

 - Ajusshi: Used to refer to men of the same age group as Ajumma.
 The youngest among their 30s prefer to be called hyung / oppa younger than them.
 It can be used as a suffix or to refer directly.

 What does Sunbae, Hubae and SEONSAENG mean?

-- Sunbae: It is used as in the case of “Senpais”, used for older colleagues or people you see as a helper, counselor or mentor.
+- Sunbae: It is used as in the case of “Senpais”, used for older colleagues or people you see as a helper, advisor or mentor.
 It can be used as a suffix or also used to refer directly.

 - Hubae: This is the opposite, it is used for the youngest, as in Kouhai in Japanese.
 Almost always used in third person and little used directly in another.